|Pilot 1st Lt. Raymond A. Morrissey, O-660180 (MIA / KIA) IL

 MACR 605 / 611

 On February 13, 1943 took off from Fighter 2 (Kukum) on Guadalcanal on an escort mission with 4 P-38s and 7 P-40s escorting 6 B-24s on a bombing mission against shipping in the Shortland-Kahilli-Buin area.
-Inbound, 3 P-40s and 2 P-38s aborted the mission due to engine trouble, leaving an escort of only 2 P-38s and 4 P-40s.
+The weather was good with clear visibility.
+Inbound, 3 P-40s and 2 P-38s aborted the mission due to engine trouble, leaving the B-24s with an escort of 2 P-38s and 4 P-40s: this aircraft, P-40F 41-14102, P-40F piloted by Bade and P-40F piloted by Westbrook.

-Over the target, the formation was intercepted by 39 enemy fighters over the target including Zeros and floatplanes.
-This P-40 was last seen circling Kahilli Airfield on Bougainville and failed to return from the mission.
+Over the target, the formation was intercepted by 39 enemy fighters including A6M Zeros and A6M2-N Rufe floatplanes.
+This P-40 was last seen circling Kahilli Airfield on Bougainville.
+When this aircraft failed to return, Morrissey was officially declared Missing In Action (MIA).

 Justin Taylan adds:

 "I researched this mission at the Tokyo Defense archives.
-The following Japanese aircraft attacked: 11 Rufes (one aborted) of 802nd Kōkūtai, 20 Zeros of the 252nd Kōkūtai and 9 Zeros of the 204th Kōkūtai.
-A total of 39 Japanese aircraft."
+A total of 39 Japanese aircraft intercepted: 11 Rufes (one aborted) of 802 Kōkūtai, 20 Zeros of the 252 Kōkūtai and 9 Zeros of the 204 Kōkūtai."

 Morrissey was officially declared dead the day of the mission.
 He is memorialized on the tablets of the missing at Manila American Cemetery.